akretion/odoo-usability/company_code/README.rst

 Usage
 =====

-To display your company code in with `name_get()` just produce this code in your custom according your model
+To display your company code with `name_get()` just write this code in your custom code according your model

 ```python